koding/kdlearn/guides/getting-started-jsp-maven.md

 ## What is JSP

-JavaServer Pages (JSP) is used to create dynamic web pages of HTML or XML.
+JavaServer Pages (JSP) is used to create dynamic web pages of HTML or XML by using embedded Java and/or Java backend.
 JSP is known for its rapid development and ease of maintenance.
 JSP seperates the UI of an application from content generation, which allows designers and developers to work together without changes affecting eachother.